libeanim/inkdrop-admonition/README.md

-# Inkdrop Admontion
+# Inkdrop Admonition

 An [Inkdrop](https://www.inkdrop.info/) plugin that allows to add block-styled side content to your notes.

 ## Motivation

-As I mainly write my notes in markdown using Inkdrop admonitions help me to write a more structured content and collapsible blocks can make my notes easier to read.
+As I mainly write my notes in markdown using Inkdrop, admonitions help me to write a more structured content and collapsible blocks can make my notes easier to read.

 _The inspiration for this plugin came from the MkDocs [admonition extension](https://squidfunk.github.io/mkdocs-material/extensions/admonition/)._

 ## Install

 ```
-ipm install admontion
+ipm install admonition
 ```

 ## Usage

 There are currently 10 different admonition types: `note`, `info`, `question`, `abstract`, `danger`, `warning`, `success`, `fail`, `example` and `spoiler`.

-To create a new `info` admonition with the title "Info" use following syntax:
+In order to create a new `info` admonition with the title "Info" you can use following syntax:
 ```
 [[info | Info]]
 | **markdown** content